 Taste a local wine in the Hofkellerei

-Interesting place for wine lovers.
+Interesting place for wine lovers and one of the unique things to do in Liechtenstein.
 In the Hofkellerei, you can taste four types of wine made in Liechtenstein, and the site itself is one of the best wineries in the Rhine Valley.
 Wine tasting is not the cheapest though (9 CHF for tasting four types of wine), you can also try homemade grappa, or also buy local and Austrian wine home.
 Walk between the vines, take pictures and enjoy the beautiful views.

 Trek with lamas and spend the night in a tepee